The start of the 2008 saw RML introducing a further evolution

 of June 2006, the change proved to be a wise one.

-replaced again, this time by the AER-developed XP-21, the
+2008 the engine was replaced again, this time by the AER-developed

-car's engine is mated to a Lola six-speed sequential gearbox
+XP-21, mated to a Lola six-speed sequential gearbox with

-with semi-automatic paddle shift system.
-A back-up manual
+semi-automatic paddle shift system.
+A back-up manual gear-change

-gear-change system is also installed.
-When first introduced,
+system is also installed.
+When first introduced, this back-up

-this back-up required that a driver with paddle-shift problems
+required that a driver with paddle-shift problems made a

-made a 40 second pitstop to initiate the changeover.
-However,
+40 second pitstop to initiate the changeover.
+However, later

-of free-wheeling in order to affect the switch, so the car
+was required in order to affect the switch, so the car did

-does not even have to stop.
-Two starter motors and paired
+not even have to stop.
+Two starter motors and paired alternators

-castings are employed extensively throughout the car, and
+were employed extensively throughout the car, and braking

 In